-During 2021 and in the first months of 2022, Fineco-Bank continued the dialogue with shareholders and proxy advisors, which raised valuable insights on the remuneration approach and specific suggestions for an effective disclosure to the public, based on national and international standards, which were taken into account in drafting this document.
+During 2022 and in the first months of 2023, FinecoBank continued the dialogue with shareholders and proxy advisors, which raised valuable insights on the remuneration approach and specific suggestions for an effective disclosure to the public, based on national and international standards, which were taken into account in drafting this document.

-1 Instead, the term "FinecoBank S.p.A." refers to the Italian legal entity (hereinafter also "Fineco", "FinecoBank" or the "Bank")
+1 Instead, the term "FinecoBank S.p.A." refers to the Italian legal entity (hereinafter also "Fineco" "FinecoBank" or the "Bank").
+The Remuneration Policy of Fineco Asset Management DAC (FAM) is aligned with the principles of the Group Remuneration Policy and with Circ. no. 285 of 2013 of the Bank of Italy with reference to the specific provisions relating to asset management companies.

-KEY ELEMENTS OF OUR 2022 COMPENSATION APPROACH
+KEY ELEMENTS OF OUR 2023 COMPENSATION APPROACH